610Sailor/610Sailor/README.md

 - 👋 Hi, I’m @610Sailor
-- 👀 I’m interested in learning JS and Solidity
+- 👀 I’m interested in Unreal Engine
-- 🌱 I’m currently learning JS
 - 💞️ I’m looking to collaborate on learning
 - 📫 How to reach me here on github